delabassee/java-lab/lab7-record.md

 The `Speaker.java` class is interesting as it models the Speaker type with all its details (last name, first name, etc.), i.e. it is data aggregate that represents a speaker.
 Once created a speaker is effectively immutable as the class is `final', moreover there is no way to change the fields (ex. private fields, no setters).

 Migrating this regular class into a Record is straightforward.
-Just replace the `Record.java` class content with the definition of the Speaker record.
+Just replace the `Speaker.java` class content with the definition of the Speaker record.
 That definition should include the various components related to a speaker.

 `nano src/main/java/conference/Speaker.java`